cchurch/ansible-role-virtualenv/README.md

   packages; default is `omit` to use the `pip` command found in the path.
 - `virtualenv_command`: Alternate executable to use to create virtualenv;
   default is `omit` to use `virtualenv` command found in the path.
+- `virtualenv_python`: Python version to use to create virtualenv; default is `omit` to use the Python interpreter used by Ansible.
-- `virtualenv_default_package`: Default package to install when creating the virtualenv; default is `wsgiref`.
-Another package will need to be used for Python 3.x.
+- `virtualenv_default_package`: Default package to install when creating the virtualenv; default is `pip`.
 - `virtualenv_site_packages`: Boolean indicating whether virtualenv will use global site packages; default is `no`.
 - `virtualenv_pre_packages`: Python packages to `pip` install inside the